H. Conrad Cunningham

 Recursive data types

-Safe error-handling with Maybe
+Safe error-handling with Maybe and

 Either

-The Haskell module for this chapter is in file AlgDataTypes.hs
+The Haskell module for this chapter is in file AlgDataTypes.hs.